bkumar73/rhacmdeveloperscenario/blogrhacmfordevelopers.md

-Sometimes we are getting the question:
+### Sometimes we are getting the question:

 How can you use RHACM for Developers?

 In the following I would like to explain an approach how it could be implemented.

-As a precondition we want to allow a Developer to use the RHACM-UI to deploy Applications.

-We further have the following conditions:

 a developer:

-* should work in RHACM in his own preconfigured-namespace
+* should work in RHACM-UI, but only in his own ´preconfigured-namespace´
-* he should deploy to clusters in his developer-clusterset
+* he should deploy to clusters in his ´developer-clusterset´
-* he should not be able to modify any bindings, clustersets, etc
+* he should not be able to modify any ´bindings, clustersets´, etc
-* he should be able to edit Placements in his ClusterSet
+* he should be able to edit ´Placements in his clusterSet´

 Let us go step by step: